EdgeCaseResearch/darknet_ros/README.md

 Make sure you adjust the value of `NVIDIA_COMPUTE` in the Dockerfile.

-By default the container will automatically start `roslaunch darknet_ros darknet_ros`.
+By default the container will automatically start `roslaunch darknet_ros darknet_ros.launch`.
+This launches the classifier which listens on the topics specified in `darknet_ros/config/tut_yolo.yaml`.
+By default, the actionlib server listens on `/sut/check_for_objects`.

 # Original readme below: